Friday, May 1, 2026

 An Iranian woman walks through the destroyed kitchen in a home following a military strike in the Iranian capital Tehran on March 15, 2026 / ©AFP

-Larijani, 68, has been described as a “true insider” in Iran, closely associated with the late ayatollah and central to the republic’s nuclear policy and strategic diplomacy over decades.
+Larijani, 68, has been described as a key pillar in the ruling system, close to the late Ayatollah and central to the government’s nuclear policy and strategic diplomacy over decades.
 After the war broke out, he became even more powerful.
-While the new supreme leader, Mojtaba Khamenei, has not appeared in public since his appointment to replace his slain father, Larijani was seen walking with crowds at a pro-government rally last week in Tehran.
+While the new supreme leader, Mojtaba Khamenei, has not been seen in public since he was appointed to replace his slain father, Larijani walked with crowds at a pro-government rally last week in Tehran.
+“He has effectively been the figure in charge of the regime’s survival, its regional policy and its defence strategy,” David Khalfa, co-founder of the Atlantic Middle East Forum, told AFP.
+“It’s the supreme leader who gives the order, but he is the one who carries it out.
+He is the right-hand man.”

-Israel also reported Tuesday that it had killed Gholamreza Soleimani, head of the Basij paramilitary force of Iran’s Revolutionary Guards, in a strike on Monday in Tehran.
-Furthermore, it said it had targeted Akram al-Ajouri, head of the military wing of the Palestinian Islamic Jihad, in a strike in Iran, although his death has not been confirmed.
+Shortly after Israel said it had killed him, Larijani’s official social media profiles posted a handwritten note by him paying tribute to Iranian sailors killed in a US submarine attack this month.
+The note was not dated, nor did the post address the claim of his death.
+Israel also said Tuesday it had killed Gholamreza Soleimani, head of the Basij paramilitary force of Iran’s Revolutionary Guards, in a strike in Tehran.
+It said it had targeted Akram al-Ajouri, head of the military wing of the group Palestinian Islamic Jihad, in a strike in Iran, though he was not confirmed dead.

-Since the attacks by Hamas on October 7, 2023, Israel has been pursuing what analysts describe as a policy of decapitation, targeting the leaders of its enemies, including Hezbollah chief Hassan Nasrallah in Lebanon, along with top leaders in Gaza.
-The whereabouts of Iran’s new supreme leader, Mojtaba Khamenei, remain a topic of speculation, and US President Donald Trump stated on Monday, “we don’t know… if he’s dead or not.”
+Israel has since the October 7, 2023 attacks by Hamas pursued what analysts have described as a policy of decapitation, targeting the leaders of its enemies.
+The whereabouts of Iran’s new supreme leader is the subject of much speculation.
+US President Donald Trump said Monday that “we don’t know… if he’s dead or not.”

-burs-ar/ser – AFP teams in Tehran, Jerusalem, Beirut, and Washington.
+burs-np/ser – AFP teams in Jerusalem, Tehran, Beirut and Washington

 © 2024 AFP